WingRiders/wallet/gateway/README.md

 You have two options:

 1. **Create a new wallet**: The application will generate a new mnemonic, and a brand new wallet will be created.
-2. **Import an existing wallet**: Choose this option if you already have a mnemonic for an existing wallet that you want to import.
+2. **Restore existing wallet**: Choose this option if you already have a mnemonic for an existing wallet that you want to import.

 After entering your mnemonic (or generating a new one), you will be prompted to create a secure password: